jeremiecook/protonmail-theme/README.md

 ![Alt text](/images/screenshot.png?raw=true "ProtonMail Theme")

-More than a simple recolor, I made, IMHO, some slightly UX improvements.

 Out of the box :
 * New light color theme
 * Cleaner interface with some UX improvements